Experienced Philadelphia Motorcycle Accident Attorney

 Should I speak with the other driver’s insurance company?

-No. You should not speak with the other driver’s insurance company except through your lawyer.
+No. You should not speak with the other driver’s insurance company except through your motorcycle accident lawyer.
 The insurance company’s goal is to minimize or deny your claim, and they have many tricks up their sleeve.
 I know their tricks and I will not fall for them.

 Is there a deadline for filing a motorcycle accident lawsuit?